benmerz/NLP_Project_1/README.md

+final.py is the working up to date script run like this in command line: python final.py usethisdata.jsonl --ultra-fast

 # LLM Chat Log Sentiment Analysis

 A Python script that performs sentiment analysis on chat logs from LLM conversations (Gemini, Bard, ChatGPT, etc.) and visualizes the results.